isomerpages/nlb-mobile-guide/_get-started-with/1-nlb-mobile-2021-trouble.md

         <label for="acc11">How do I borrow eBooks / Audiobooks with this app?</label>
 <div class="acc-body">
  <p>Follow these simple steps:</p>
 <p><strong>Step One:</strong> In the app, search for the titles you want.
-Ensure that you are in the eBooks or Audiobooks tab near the top of the screen (see circled part of screenshot below). </p>
+Tap on the eBooks or Audiobooks tab near the top of the screen (see circled part of screenshot below). </p>
 	<table style="width: auto;">
 <tbody>
 <tr>